scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 <br>
 ... if this was true, I had likely incurred enough debt to warrant leaving the country.
 Just in case, I sat down to look into the crime I had committed.

-Even with an initial look-over of the message, we see enough <span style="color:red">**red flags**</span> to ruin the strongest budding relationship: we cann see almost every telltale mark of phishing, from introducing a sense of extreme urgency to a suspicious link.
+Even with an initial look-over of the message, we see enough <span style="color:red">**red flags**</span> to ruin the strongest budding relationship: we cann see almost every telltale mark of phishing, from introducing a sense of extreme urgency to a <ins>suspicious link</ins>.